IdoShalev/html5-visualizer/README.md

 ============
 A music visualizer written in HTML5 and JavaScript.

-This version of the visualizer only works in Chrome (sorry for everyone else).

 The Vinyl_Disc_Record_clip_art.svg is from <http://www.clker.com/clipart-13605.html>.

 A working version can also be found on my portfolio <http://idoshalev.ca/>